 Have you obtained feedback concerning your proposal or critical review from peers?

-Research proposals are uncompetitive or fail because they lack such qualities as originality, rationality, simplicity, clarity, feasibility and integrity.
+Research proposals are uncompetitive or fail because they lack qualities such as originality, rationality, simplicity, clarity, feasibility, and integrity.

 Other reasons may include: